 Related article: How To Make Remote Team Collaboration More Successful

 Man is a social creature.
 When the entire world is stuck at home, we tend to feel alone and frustrated.

 Motivation, therefore, has become the need of the hour.
 When your employees earn a reward, they are most likely to work harder.
 They are also more enthusiastic and eager about the job.

-Although extrinsic motivation brings about quicker results, it is essential to ingrain intrinsic motivation too.
+Therefore, although extrinsic motivation brings about quicker results, it is essential to ingrain intrinsic motivation too.